pagkly/Zed/Investopedia3/Political Risk.md

 Political Risk
 ## What is Political Risk

 Political risk is the risk an investment's returns could suffer as a result of political changes or instability in a country.
-Instability affecting [investment](https://www.investopedia.com/terms/i/investment.asp) returns could stem from a change in government, legislative bodies, other foreign policymakers or military control.
-Political risk is also known as "geopolitical risk," and becomes more of a factor as the [time horizon](https://www.investopedia.com/terms/t/timehorizon.asp) of investment gets longer.
-They are considered a type of [jurisdiction risk](https://www.investopedia.com/terms/j/jurisdiction-risk.asp).
+Instability affecting [[investment]](https://www.investopedia.com/terms/i/investment.asp) returns could stem from a change in government, legislative bodies, other foreign policymakers or military control.
+Political risk is also known as "geopolitical risk," and becomes more of a factor as the [[time horizon]](https://www.investopedia.com/terms/t/timehorizon.asp) of investment gets longer.
+They are considered a type of [[jurisdiction risk]](https://www.investopedia.com/terms/j/jurisdiction-risk.asp).

 ## BREAKING DOWN Political Risk